blankaex/blog/_posts/2020-06-25-nigerian-prince.md

 {% endcapture %}
 {% include gallery images=images cols=3 %}

-My friend noticed that $30 had been deposited into his account, so he returned the money as requested.
+My friend noticed that $30 had indeed been deposited into his account, so he returned the money as requested.
 Shortly afterwards, he noticed several large outbound transactions from his account.
 Upon trying to contact "Vishal" again, he discovered that the phone number had been deactivated and he was a large sum out of pocket.
 All he did was transfer some money; how did the attacker end up authorising multiple deposits?

 As a side note, it's pretty inconvenient to keep saying "my friend", so let's call him Kenji from now on.
-Obviously that's not his real name, but I may as well do my due dilligence to protect his identity.
+Obviously that's not his real name, but I may as well do my due diligence to protect his identity.
 Here's a picture of him.

 {% capture images %}
     {{ site.url }}/assets/res/2020-06-25-nigerian-prince/kenji.png
 {% endcapture %}
 {% include gallery images=images %}

 Anyway, let's list out the events in chronological order to help us get a better picture of what's going on.
 Then we can dive into each of the individual steps and see if we can figure out how each step was carried out.
-I can already see all of the "how did he—?" questions, but patience is key.
-I'll try to address all of the ones that come to mind.

 1. Vishal transferred $30 into Kenji's bank account.
 2. Vishal texted Kenji and requested the $30 be returned.
 3. Kenji transferred the $30 back to Vishal.
 4. Vishal gained access to Kenji's bank account and stole all of his money.

+**Full disclosure, there are a lot of unknowns and I don't claim to know exactly how any of this took place.
+Everything on this post is just conjecture.
+Take it with a grain of salt.**

 ## 1. The Initial Deposit